 It is true that the gene-based natural selection process will, to a degree, allow parts of a whole to cooperate and hold together if they each benefit from the cooperation.
 Situations of reciprocity can develop where one individual selflessly helps another on the proviso they are helped in return, because then both parties are still selfishly benefiting.
 So while situations of reciprocity can develop—in fact, such situations are the basis of the limited cooperation we see in most social species—completely stable, frictionless integration, where unconditionally selfless commitment to the maintenance of the greater whole occurs, cannot normally develop.
-(More on Integrative Meaning and the gene-based natural selection process is explained in the next essay, F. Essay 25: The truthful biology—the real story of the development of life, including humans.)
+(More on Integrative Meaning and the gene-based natural selection process is explained in the next essay, .)

 In fact, the gene-based natural selection tool for developing the order of matter on Earth normally actively resists self-sacrificing, altruistic behaviour.
 It is against altruism.
 It follows then that in terms of the development of consciousness, the gene-based natural selection process is, in effect, totally opposed to any altruistic, selfless thinking, and since altruism is the very theme and meaning of existence, such opposition blocks the development of honest, sound, effective thinking.
 Indeed, it makes sense that the gene-based natural selection process will and does develop instinctive blocks in the minds of animals to prevent the emergence of such truthful, selflessness-recognising, effective thinking.
 And it is this block against truthful thinking in the minds of almost all animals that prevents them from becoming conscious of the true relationship or meaning of experience.
 They are prevented from thinking effectively and thus from becoming conscious of the true relationship of events that occur through time.